kognifai/Galore/SDK-documentation/Pipeline Operations.md

 Parameters:

 -   Time.
 See Time
--   incl | excl (default incl) Specifies how an item exacly at the time should be handled.
+-   incl | excl (default incl) Specifies how an item exactly at the time should be handled.
 By default it is included in the result stream before the count is started
 -   Number of elements

 Example: